vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

   - Navigate to your portal calendar which displays your published events.
   - Choose an event.
   - Continue to an overview page containing event specifics and details.
-  - Perform authentication (Sign In).
+  - Perform authentication (Sign In) to enter the event.
   - Apply donation and / or event charges if applicable.
   - Choose a breakout and continue to the live stream viewer.
     - If the breakout has completed, the user is instead navigated to the on-demand recording.